 Scotland has so many fairytale castles to visit it can be hard to choose which ones to include in your Scotland itinerary!

-If you love castles pop over and read my guides to the best castles in Wales and 21 of the most popular castles in England.
+If you love castles, read my guides to the best castles in Wales and 21 of the most famous castles in England.

-If you would like to stay in a castle you will be pleased to know that there are lots of fabulous accommodation options in Scotland and that includes castles.
+If you would like to stay in a castle, you will be pleased to know that there are lots of fabulous accommodation options in Scotland, including castles.

-For more help planning your Scottish trip, my Scotland Travel Guide is a great place to start as is my UK Travel Planning page which answers the most common questions I am asked as well as providing links to relevant articles.
+For more help planning your Scottish trip, my Scotland Travel Guide is a great place to start, as is my UK Travel Planning page, which answers the most common questions I am asked and provides links to relevant articles.

 Still have questions?
 Or want to chat some more about your travel plans?
-Come over and join my free UK and London Travel Planning group on Facebook – with over 1000 members (and growing rapidly) it is a great place to find more inspiration and a community of like-minded travellers.
+Come over and join my free UK and London Travel Planning group on Facebook – with over 22000 members it is a great place to find more inspiration and a community of like-minded travellers.

 Find more inspiration for your travels in my Scotland Travel Guide which includes information about what to see, where to stay, how to get around, travel tips, recommended reading and more to make the most of your trip.